pietro-foini/ISI-WFP/packages/NestedCV/README.md

 # Nested-Cross-Validation

 This function splits a pandas dataframe containing single or multiple time-series into n splits (multiple dataframes) in order to perform a nested cross validation for time-series forecasting purposes.
-More specifically, the split is based on the end of the months up to the number of days you want to predict (if the test_size were greater than 31/30/28 it could be present overlapping between train sets of different splits).
+More specifically, the split is based on the end of the months up to the number of days you want to predict (in our case `test_size`=30).

 Supposing to have a dataframe `df`: